Orthomyxoviridae: Influenza A

 The type A influenza viruses are the most virulent human pathogens among the three influenza types and cause the most severe disease.
 It is thought that all influenza A viruses causing outbreaks or pandemics originate from wild aquatic birds.
-All influenza A virus pandemics since the 1900's were caused by Avian influenza, through Reassortment with human influenza strains (seasonal flu) or through adaptation in a mixing vessel (see 2009 swine flu pandemic).
+All influenza A virus pandemics since the 1900s were caused by Avian influenza, through Reassortment with other influenza strains, either those that affect humans (seasonal flu) or those affecting other animals (see 2009 swine flu pandemic).
 The serotypes that have been confirmed in humans, ordered by the number of confirmed human deaths, are: